SiyandaMaykiso/Stopwatch/README.md

-This stopwatch needs three buttons for user interaction:
+This athletic stopwatch needs three buttons for user interaction:

 Start: